Cartagena's Old Town

 Colonial Villa de Leyva

 Big, wide blue skies hover over the high-altitude valley that forms the backdrop of impressive Villa de Leyva.
 Just 165km north of Bogotá, Villa is a sleepy colonial village, with one of the largest and prettiest main squares in the Americas.
-Lazy Villa and its picturesque center are flush with international gastronomic pleasures, rich history, ancient churches, interesting museums and artisan shopping.
-You’ll also find a wealth of low-key outdoor adventures in the surrounding countryside.
+Lazy Villa and its stuck-in-time center are flush with international gastronomic pleasures, rich history, characterful ancient churches, interesting museums and artisan shopping.
+And give yourself an extra few days to explore a wealth of low-key outdoor adventures in the surrounding countryside.

 Hiking in PNN Los Nevados